Crude up about 2 percent as U.S. oil products jump; eyes on Iran

 Also supporting prices were signs of trouble with an impending Iranian nuclear deal that could delay Tehran's hopes of lifting Western sanctions on its oil exports.

-A strong dollar .DXY, which usually pressures commodity prices, did little to temper the rally.
+A strong dollar, which usually pressures commodity prices, did little to temper the rally.
 [FRX/]

 Industry group American Petroleum Institute (API) said after the market's close that U.S. crude stockpiles were estimated to have fallen by 3.2 million barrels last week for an eighth consecutive week of declines.